sashahafner/ALFAM2-EF-DK-2021/readme.md

 Model parameters are read from `model_cal` directory.
 Emission factors are in `emission_factors/output`.
 Results presented in Section 4.2 of the report.
+Files in `output` generally have names that match objects in the report.

 * functions
 Definition of some functions used in other directories.